ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 The implementation of this proposal is not expected to pose major challenges or incur much ongoing maintenance cost.
-It consists of three largely independent parts:

-* Wire in and give special solving behavior to a ``DataToTag`` class.
-  This is expected to be very similar to the recent work that implemented the ``WithDict`` class.
-* Modify the boxed primitives and their operations so that their pointers are tagged with 1 instead of 0.
-* Detect denestable constructors and modify the post-Core phases of compilation to actually elide them.

 This proposal is expected to have almost no impact on Haskell's
 learnability: Its only effect on program meaning is a change to the